Enlighten Wellness Yoga Directors

 Tanja Bullock Bisesi, PhD, E-RYT 200, RYT 500, YACEP

 A dancer, singer, writer, and teacher of teachers, Tanja has drawn on yoga practice and philosophy for over four decades to balance body-mind, reduce stress, inspire self-inquiry and awaken spirit.
 She holds an E-RYT 200, RYT 500 and YACEP from Yoga Alliance and a PhD in Educational Psychology with concentrations in communication, human development, neuropsychology and health promotion.
 She has taught courses on learning and teaching at the university level, designed local and statewide assessment programs and published in the areas of pedagogy, educational assessment and research methodology.
 She is a certified Pilates instructor and has trained in Yoga for Seniors at Duke University.
-Currently, she teaches Core Yoga Basics, the foundational class in her EnCore Yoga system, a core and alignment-focused yoga-class series for stability, which grew out of her own experience with overuse-related, chronic back pain.
+Currently, she teaches Core Yoga Basics, the foundational class in her EnCore Yoga system, a core and alignment-focused series for stability and wellbeing which she designed based on her own experience with overuse-related, chronic back pain.
 She teaches regular classes in the community and her private studio, Enlighten Wellness Yoga.
-She is also trained as a Lifestyle Coach for Diabetes Prevention through YMCA of the USA and provides private and small-group, yoga-informed lifestyle coaching to those at-risk for Type II Diabetes.
+She is also trained as a Lifestyle Coach for Diabetes Prevention through YMCA of the USA and provides private and small-group, yoga-informed lifestyle coaching.
 As an artist, she is interested in practices that inspire and enhance the creative experience and offers workshops on Yoga for Creativity toward this goal.
-Tanja serves on the faculty of both basic and advanced yoga teacher training programs at The Essence of Yoga Center for Self-Inquiry in Richmond, KY and Nourishing Heart Yoga in Bloomington, IN, providing modules on Writing as Practice, Yoga for Creativity, Yoga Research Methods, Learning and Teaching Methodology, and Yoga for Diabetes Prevention.
+Tanja serves on the faculty of both basic and advanced yoga teacher training programs regionally, providing modules on Writing as Practice, Yoga for Creativity, Yoga Inquiry and Evidenced-based Research Methods, Learning and Teaching Methodology, and Yoga for Diabetes Prevention.

 Mark Bisesi, MD, RYT